Jeffail/leaps/scripts/README.md

 Scripts
 =======

 Contains miscellaneous scripts for various actions, including installation and deployment stress testing.
+You should run these scripts from the parent directory.